You are here: Home > About the Council > Council Districts > District 8 - Pernel Jones, Jr.

 Currently, Mr. Jones is the Director of Community Relations for the Pernel Jones and Sons Funeral Home.
 He has been a Licensed Funeral Director since 1992.
 He married his wife Tammy in 1998.

-Mr. Jones is chair of the Public Works, Procurement and Contracting Committee.
+Mr. Jones is chair of the Community Development Committee.

 Quick facts about District 8: